 In the Pecha Kucha sessions, four presenters highlighted their projects.
-Notable presenters included Marie Barsacq, Impact & Legacy Director, Paris 2024 and Elisa Yavchitz, Manager, Les Canaux who spoke about the sourcing tool Esse2024 for the Olympics Event in Paris.
-Esse2024 acts as a sourcing tool for social and environmental catalyst for social businesses to scale up, acts as a sourcing tool for social business entrepreneurs through which 25% of the games’ market is channelled to small businesses and social work.
-It will also monitor and share information about Paris 2024’s market and social business strategies and track and report social and environmental impact of the games.
+Notable presenters included Marie Barsacq, Impact and Legacy Director, Paris 2024 and Elisa Yavchitz, Manager, Les Canaux who spoke about the sourcing tool Esse2024 for the Olympics Event in Paris.
+Esse2024 acts as a sourcing tool for social and environmental catalyst for social businesses to scale up, acts as a sourcing tool for social business entrepreneurs through which 25% of the games' market is channelled to small businesses and social work.
+It will also monitor and share information about Paris 2024's market and social business strategies and track and report social and environmental impact of the games.
 Lastly the tool would help social businesses in their bidding requirements and legal aid services for the event as well.

 Professor Cam Donaldson, Yunus Chair, Glasgow Caledonian University spoke about the growth of academic research and best practises around social business development.
 Erasmus+ is one possible avenue for advocating for more resources in this regard.
 Lamiya Morshed Executive Director Yunus Centre commented on the proliferation of Yunus Social Business Centres globally and discussed how entities can get in touch to set up their own centres.
 Gao Zhan, President, Co-founder, Grameen China discussed about how microcredit and social business activities are changing the cultural fibre of the pro poor population in his country.
 They are working with major stakeholders in the community like China Construction bank and plan to reach out to 4000 low income beneficiaries.
 Tasnima Islam, Director for Strategic Ventures and Partnership, Yunus Social Business (YSB), in her Global YSB Overview showcased YSB's reach to nearly 9 million people at the bottom of the pyramid in three continents, 61 social businesses and helping more than 1800 social entrepreneurs globally.

-A plenary session on the challenges of social business was held where Noppadol Dej-Uddom, Chief Sustainability Officer, CP Group & Vice President of the Executive Committee, True Corporation; Eric Lesueur, Chief Executive Officer, 2EI-VEOLIA and Sohel Ahmed, Managing Director, Grameen Shakti were present.
+A plenary session on the challenges of social business was held where Noppadol Dej-Uddom, Chief Sustainability Officer, CP Group and Vice President of the Executive Committee, True Corporation; Eric Lesueur, Chief Executive Officer, 2EI-VEOLIA and Sohel Ahmed, Managing Director, Grameen Shakti were present.
 Challenges such as providing WHO standard drinking water globally while conducting a social business around it still remain a daunting challenge.
-Hans Reitz, Founder of Grameen Creative Lab proposed a question “what if we can agree that any business regarding access to water for underprivileged communities can only be a social business?
-Can it ever be done?”
+Hans Reitz, Founder of Grameen Creative Lab proposed a question "what if we can agree that any business regarding access to water for underprivileged communities can only be a social business?
+Can it ever be done?"
 Luciano Gurgel, Investment Director of Yunus Social Business (YSB) Brazil mentioned that regulatory infrastructure around the world is not conducive for social businesses development and needs to change.